robmoore-i/SkinTracker/README.md

 ### What's up next

-I wrote this down on the July 11th, 2021.
+I wrote this down in July 2021.

 - New Feature - Photo taking
+- New Feature - View photos in a gallery
+- New Feature - View a timelapse of your photos
 - Defect - Intuitive way to dismiss the text popup when adding entries for recording
 - Defect - If it's past midnight, but the time of day toggle still defaults to PM, then it should also default to the previous date
 - Defect - More feedback when pressing the save/update button